flashbots/mempool-dumpster/README.md

 - Vendor-agnostic (main flow should work on any server, independent of a cloud provider)
 - Downtime-resilience to minimize any gaps in the archive
 - Multiple collector instances can run concurrently, without getting into each others way
-- Summarizer script produces the final archive (based on the input of multiple collector outputs)
+- Merger produces the final archive (based on the input of multiple collector outputs)
 - The final archive:
   - Includes (1) parquet file with transaction metadata, and (2) compressed file of raw transaction CSV files
   - Compatible with [Clickhouse](https://clickhouse.com/docs/en/integrations/s3) and [S3 Select](https://docs.aws.amazon.com/AmazonS3/latest/userguide/selecting-content-from-objects.html) (Parquet using gzip compression)
   - Easily distributable as torrent

-## Mempool Collector
+## Collector

 - `NodeConnection`
     - One for each EL connection